zammad/zammad-admin-documentation/manage-overviews.rst

    **For example:** Agent A is on vacation and Agent B will take care of his tickets.
 Then an overview can be set up, which only shows Agent B all new tickets from Agent A for this period of time, without having to search for them separately.

-   ..
-Note:: Replacement users are part of our `Out of Office function <https://user-docs.zammad.org/en/latest/extras/profile-and-settings.html>`_.
+   .. note:: Replacement users are part of our `Out of Office function <https://user-docs.zammad.org/en/latest/extras/profile-and-settings.html>`_.

 :Conditions for shown tickets: